marco262/my_wiki/data/onednd/subclass/eldritch-knight.md

 When you reach level 10 in this class, you learn another Wizard cantrip of your choice.

 ***Spell Slots.*** The Eldritch Knight Spellcasting table shows how many spell slots you have to cast your spells of level 1 and higher.
 To cast one of these spells, you must expend a slot of the spell's level or higher.
-You regain all expended spell slots when you finish a Long Rest.
+You regain all expended spell slots when you finish a [[glossary:Long Rest]].

 ***Prepared Spells of Level 1+.*** You prepare a list of spells of level 1 and higher that are available for you to cast with this feature.
 To start, choose three level 1 spells from the Wizard spell list, two of which must be from the Abjuration and Evocation schools of magic.